shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex2.md

    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 #### Task summary

 In this task, you used Azure Migrate to create Azure VM using the settings you have configured, and the data replicated from the Hyper-V machine.
 This migrated your on-premises VM to Azure.

+### Summary

+In this lab, you began by reviewing your on-prem Hyper-V Red Hat VM and OSS Database, preparing them for migration using Azure Migrate.
+You then registered the Hyper-V host with Azure Migrate and deployed the Azure Site Recovery Provider.
+Following this, you enabled replication of the Red Hat VM to Azure, configured static private IP addresses to match on-premises settings, and completed the migration of the VM to Azure.
+The lab concluded with verifying the migration and ensuring that all resources were correctly created in the Azure environment.

 ### You have successfully completed the lab.